Ed-VanDerSar/OOP-Java-CheatSheet/README.md

 **How to Achieve Abstraction:**
 - Using abstract classes and interfaces.
+- Use the interface keyword to create an interface
+- Use the implements keyword to implement a interface in a class
+- Use the abstract keyword before the class keyword when defining an abstract class.
+- For each method where you don't implement the details, use the abstract keyword before the return type of the method.
 - Defining methods without implementing their details, leaving the specifics to the derived classes.
+- When you extend an abstract class to a normal class, you need to override all the abstract methods.

+### Example with abstract classes

 **Code Example in Java:**
 ```java